prasanna4742/dsapractice/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Solutions submitted to leetcode probelms, some good, some bad, some simply O(n square) :)

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains two folders, where:

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies